A Complete Guide on How to Install a Window AC Unit in Your Room

 5. Amount of Insulation

-Insulation is essential to trap your cooled or heated air in your room and for protection against strong winds and rain when installing a window AC.
+Insulation is essential to trap cooled or heated air in your room and for protection against strong winds and rain when installing a window AC.
 If there are gaps around your window unit, air will escape, and outdoor air will enter the room, causing your AC to work harder and energy efficiency to decrease.

 The amount of insulation required depends on the number of gaps.
 These can be identified by holding a candle and moving it around the AC; if the flame flickers, there is a gap.
 Insulation is also required in the spaces between the glass panes.

 Your window AC may come with insulating foam; if not, you can easily get flexible foam for insulation.
+For more information on window insulation, read our guide.

 Preparing For Your Window Air Conditioner Installation